|Street:||13 Newport Street|

 |Cause:||Killed in action, near Maroc, France|

 Henry James Day was born at the Longford barracks on the 5 May 1888.
-He was named after his Swindon-born father, Henry, who was serving as an Army Sergeant in Longford at the time; by the time of the 1891 Census, the Days were living back in England at Old Swindon.
+He was named after his Swindon-born father, Henry, who was serving as an Army Sergeant in Longford at the time; Henry's elder brother, Charles, was born in Aldershot, whilst his younger sister, Maud, was born in Athlone.
+All of his youngest siblings - George, Percy and Sidney - were born in Swindon.
+By the time of the 1891 Census, the Days were living back in England at Old Swindon.
+By 1911 Henry was living in Halstead in Essex, and his personal occupation was listed as 'Hotel Boot's'

 A/Sgt Day was killed while taking part in a raid on German trenches in 'The Triangle' near Maroc in the Loos sector, on the 10 January 1917.
 He was one of four Leinster Regiment deaths from that engagement.
 See a description of it by the leader of the raid, Acting Captain Frank Hitchcock in his diary, published as 'Stand To!: a diary of the trenches 1915-1918 (1988), pp 231-45.